-The chemical resistances of PP allows a wide use of this material.
+The chemical resistance of PP allows a wide use of this material.
 For instance, the medical industry uses polypropylene containers, since it is able to store substances without contaminating them.

 Additionally, the automotive industry uses polypropylene for creating car bumpers that result in a cost efficient and resistant part, able to withstand bumps and bruises without breaking.
 This makes it also extremely applicable for toys.

-Being FDM approved makes plastic polypropylene ideal for the packaging industry.
+It is also FDM approved, which makes it ideal for the packaging industry.
 The use of PP as a bottle for milk results in a cheap and durable package.
 However, the mechanical resistance of Polypropylene is well exemplified by the plastic lids for different candy recipients (i.e., Tic Tac).
 Its flexural modus prevents the material to break while opening and closing it through repeatedly bending.

 How to print PP filament

-For this test, we have printed two Benchy boats: one using regular blue PLA and the other in Verbatim transparent PP filament developed by the Mitsubishi Chemical Holdings Group.
-Verbatim advised to print PP on 220°C, but we found, after testing, that printing at 170°C provided better results on the Bolt.
+For this test, we have printed two Benchy boats: one using regular blue PLA and the other one using Verbatim transparent PP filament developed by the Mitsubishi Chemical Holdings Group.
+Verbatim advised to print PP on 220°C, but we found, after testing, that printing at 170°C provided better results on the Bolt Pro.
 Because of the closed chamber and heated bed, the Bolt can easily keep track on the temperature of the print, overcoming the challenges with the structure of the material and preventing warping of the print.
-Combined with the Direct Drive, the Bolt provides optimum control for printing PP filament.
-We have tested 3 times, and the third test gave best results.
+Combined with the Direct Drive, the Bolt provides optimum control for printing the PP filament.
+We have tested 3 times, and the third test gave the best results.